virtuozzo/cloudscripting-docs/docs/jelastic-cs-correspondence.md

     </tr>
 </table>

+!!! note
-You can find Jelastic platform version at <a href="https://jelastic.cloud/" target="_blank">Jelastic Cloud Union</a>.<br>
+    > The Jelastic Platform version can be checked either at you dashboard, or within the <a href="https://jelastic.cloud/" target="_blank">Jelastic Cloud Union<a> page based on your hosting provider.
-Cloud Scripting version can be choosen at the bottom of the page.
+    The Cloud Scripting version can be choosen at the bottom of the page within the present documentation.
+      <center><p></p></center>